He says he doesn't like condoms, so should we use withdrawal instead?

 As far as hormonal contraceptives go, methods designed for consistent use in advance of sex are far more effective, and the birth control pill, the ring and the patch are all combination hormonal methods with the same perfect use and typical use rates.

 What method of birth control is the right one for any given person is about levels of effectiveness, cost, access, side effects, and how easy it is for a person to use that method correctly and consistently.
-The pill, for instance, is very effective, but some women don't care for the side effects or have health conditions which don't make the pill safe for them, and some just can't remember to take a pill every day.
+The pill, for instance, is very effective, but some people don't care for the side effects or have health conditions which don't make the pill safe for them, and some just can't remember to take a pill every day.
 Almost every method has pros and cons, so what the best one is is very individual.
 We have a great birth control walk-through to help users find their own best options here at Scarleteen, which you can walk yourself through right here: Birth Control Bingo!
 You'll also see effectiveness rates for every available method on those pages.

 Okay?
 So, stick to your guns, gal.
 When you have a limit -- and this is a smart one -- know a limit trumps a preference.
 The person whose preference conflicts with your limit always has the option of just not having sex with you, which is not a big deal for either of you: no one's life is deeply impacted by just not having sex.
 And the best scenario for any of us to have sex with someone else in is when our limits and boundaries are both honored, understood, and put in the proper perspective.
 You pregnant, risking pregnancy or with an STI vs. him feeling ever-so-slightly-less penis jollies is a pretty easy difference of perspective to suss out and prioritize.